paterit/django-microservice-template/docs/source/technical/install_and_config.rst

 Now you are able to use Buildbot through its `web interface <http://localhost:8010/>`__.
 There are prepared `builders <http://localhost:8010/#/builders>`__ that allows to build, run and test all containers in docker-machine.

 For the first time you have to run at least once "Full rebuild" builder.
-While runing it for the first time couple GBs of data will be downloaded so it make take a while.
-All base images for docker need to be downloaded to docker machine (just to name a few: Python, PostgreSQL, ELK, Nginx).
+While running it for the first time couple GBs of data will be downloaded so it make take a while.
+All base images for docker need to be downloaded to docker-machine (just to name a few: Python, PostgreSQL, ELK, Nginx).

-If by any chance you already have those images localy on your machine you can use slightly faster way to copy them to your docker-machine.
+If by any chance you already have those images locally on your machine you can use a slightly faster way to copy them to your docker-machine.
 Simple bash script to do that is stored in yor\_service project dir in the path: